 While perfect would be nice, it does not get any better than this for research response rates.

-The act of conducting employee pulse surveys itself also has benefits for your organization.
+The specific act of conducting employee pulse surveys also has benefits for how employees view your organization.

 Reminders of organizational priorities like customer service or innovation in the survey will also have positive effects.

-By answering questions about these topics repeatedly, employees will have these goals top-of-mind more often as they work.
+By answering questions about these topics repeatedly through conducting employee pulse surveys, staff will often have these goals top-of-mind more as they work.

 This may be a more natural way to increase employee motivation than micromanaging.